Auburn Bulletin 2024-2025

 8. Registration of vehicle in Alabama, and payment of property taxes, thereon.

-9. Evidence of local banking activity within the State of Alabama for 12 consecutive months prior to making application for residency change.
+9. Evidence of local banking activity within the state of Alabama for 12 consecutive months prior to making application for residency change.

 The Office of the Registrar at Auburn University and the Office of the Registrar at AUM shall have the responsibility for determining whether a student shall be classified as an Alabama or non-Alabama student.
 The decision of the Office of the Registrar shall be subject to review by the Residency Committee (at Auburn) or the Chancellor (at AUM) or the designated representative of each, upon written request of the applicant.